6 Signs You Might Be Eating Too Much Sugar

 If you crave the sweet stuff and just can’t seem to get enough, it’s a sign you may eating too much sugar.
 Constant sugar cravings are the most common sign of overconsumption, Poling says.
 Do you crave sugary or ‘carbolicious’ treats throughout the day?
 If so, chances are, you are addicted to sugar.
 Unfortunately, the more you eat, the more you’ll crave.

+How much sugar is too much?
 The American Heart Association recommends that women consume no more than 100 calories (6 teaspoons) daily from added sugar, and men should limit that amount to 150 calories (9 teaspoons).
 “That’s about one soda’s worth,” says Kristen Arnold, R.D.N., L.D., M.S.
 “If you’re eating more than what’s in that, that’s too much.”

 6. Your weight loss has stalled.